 - Convicted persons in prison.
 Once they are released they can apply to register to vote.

-If a property is currently empty because of building works, the previous occupier(s) is/are deceased, or because new tenants/owners have not yet moved in then you can simply tick the box in Section 2 of the form or you can write the information on the main section of the form.
-When new occupiers move in then they can contact Electoral Services who will arrange for a form to be sent so they can register to vote.
+If the property is currently empty because of building works, the previous occupiers are deceased, or because new tenants/owners have not yet moved in.
+Simply tick the relevant box on the form.
+Once new occupiers move in then they can contact Electoral Services who will explain the options for registration.

 If your property is a 2nd home you should register to vote at your main residence.
-Please write on your form that you are 'registered elsewhere' and return the form.
+Please tick the 'second home' box and return the form.

-In order to ensure we have registered people properly, please state your nationality on the form ie which passport you hold.
-If your nationality is already pre-printed on the form please check it is correct and amend it if it is not.
+Nationality - Not everyone is able to register.
+You must be a British, Commonwealth or European Union citizen to register.
+Having leave to stay in the UK does not automatically entitle you to register.
 If you previously held a foreign passport but have now become a British citizen you should put on the form that you are British (view list of Countries - pdf - 16.28kb).

-If all the people living in your property are not eligible to register because of their nationality simply write this information in the Section 2 box on the form.
-Please note that you still must return the form even if you are not eligible to register otherwise reminder forms will be sent out to your property.
+If none of the people living in your property are eligible to register because of their nationality simply complete the information in the box on page 3 of the form.
+Please note that you still must return the HEF form even if you are not eligible to register otherwise reminder forms will be sent out to your property.

 Unable to Vote in Person?